georust/rinex/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue?style=flat-square)](https://github.com/gwbres/rinex/blob/main/LICENSE-APACHE)
 [![License](https://img.shields.io/badge/license-MIT-blue?style=flat-square)](https://github.com/gwbres/rinex/blob/main/LICENSE-MIT)

-Rust tool suites to parse, analyze and process `RINEX` files
+Rust tool suites to parse, analyze and process RINEX Data.

 * [`rinex`](rinex/) is the core library
 * [`rinex-cli`](rinex-cli/) is a command line application based on the core library.
-It can be used to process RINEX files or perform operations similar to `teqc`.
+It can be used to process RINEX files and perform operations similar to `teqc`.
 The application is auto-generated for a few architectures, download it from the [release portal](https://github.com/gwbres/rinex/releases)